 Here’s the main takeaway: Rules are good, use them.

 Sometimes, listening to your body can mean checking in with yourself emotionally, and being honest about what you’re feeling.
 If you feel anxious in the pit of your stomach, your shoulders are tight, your hands are sweating, but you insist you’re feeling fine?
 There might be something larger at play.
-Take the time and be gentle with yourself, you won’t regret it!
+Take the time and be gentle with yourself, you won’t regret it and it’s a great productivity tip!

 To wrap up